 Looking For More Holiday Treats?!

-Looking for a gift idea?
+Looking for an easy holiday gift idea?

 This year I will be making the majority of the gifts I will give for Christmas.
 This Christmas Chocolate Bark is the perfect gift because this recipe makes a lot of bark.
 I can cut the pieces as big or as small as I want and I have plenty for everyone.
 This also lasts for awhile so I can make it ahead of time and not have to worry about doing last minute.
 Also, I can customize the flavor to each person and make it unique and special just for them.
 Plus, I know I love getting treats as a gift so I think everyone will love this.